 Recipe 3: Arm and Wrist Pain Recipe

-Make sure you mix all the ingredients thoroughly and store in a dark glass bottle to avoid deterioration of the oils (Helichrysum is a super expensive essential oil, hence don’t want you to waste it).
-Apply gently to the hands and wrists twice daily (similar to a lotion) to alleviate wrist and arm pain immediately.
-This blend also works wonders for conditions like carpal tunnel.
+Make sure you mix all the ingredients thoroughly and store in a dark glass bottle to avoid degradation of the essential oils (Helichrysum is a very expensive essential oil, hence don’t want you to waste it).

 Recipe 4: Legs and Feet Pain Recipe